dokai/gitctl/README.rst

    name and the dotted justification.
 This will make it easier to use the output of gitctl in other scripts. [dokai]

+ - Added a new --verbose global option.
+Providing the --verbose option will give the same output as 2.0a5.
+Without the option the gitctl will only report changed components which will reduce the output significantly and make it easier to see what changed.

  - Print normal program output to stdout and only errors to stderr. [dokai]

  - When updating a hard-pinned revision perform a "git reset --hard" to enforce